ValiQcode/ManualQR/README.md

 - **Square Cells**: Ensures that each cell maintains a square shape regardless of window size.
 - **Simple and Intuitive UI**: Built with SwiftUI for a native MacOS feel.

+## Privacy Policy

+**Data Privacy and Security**

+Micro QR Code M1 Drawer is committed to protecting your privacy.
+Our app adheres to the following principles to ensure your data remains secure and private:

+- **No Data Collection**: The app does not collect or transmit any personal data.
+All activities within the app are processed locally on your device.
+- **No External Data Downloads**: There are no mechanisms within the app to download data from external servers.
+- **Local Storage**: Any QR codes you create are stored locally on your device and are not transmitted externally.
+- **Open Source Transparency**: The app is fully open source, allowing anyone to inspect, modify, and enhance the source code.
+This ensures there are no hidden behaviors or data handling practices.

+By using Micro QR Code M1 Drawer, you can be confident that your data remains private and under your control.
+We believe in transparency and the power of open source to provide a secure and trustworthy application.

 ## Requirements

 - macOS 11.0+